I've realized that the fountain of youth is a bidet...

 No matter how old I become, I still occasionally acquire an overlooked but well-documented life essential.
-Each time, it’s like discovering that a bottle opener works better than teeth.
+Each time, it’s likering that a bottle opener works better than teeth.

 One essential tool can certainly lead to another, but the basic benefit of tire inflation is reason enough to invest in a quality air compressor.